 Medical Assistants (MAs) are an important member of a patient-centered team consisting of physicians, nurses and other health professionals.
-Nearly 85 percent of MAs work in a physician’s office performing a mix of administrative and clinical tasks.
-MAs also work in hospitals, home care and hospice care.
+Medical Assistants complete administrative and clinical tasks in the offices of physicians, hospitals and other health care facilities.
+Their duties vary with the location, specialty and size of the practice.
+Nearly 85 percent of Medical Assistants work in a physician’s office performing a mix of administrative and clinical tasks.
+Medical Assistants also work in hospitals, home care and hospice care.
 Their administrative responsibilities include patient reception and admission, scheduling, answering phones, collecting health histories, filing insurance claims and managing patient flow through the office.
-MAs are likely the first and last faces a patient sees during a visit to their doctor.
+Medical Assistants are likely the first and last faces a patient sees during a visit to their doctor.
 They will also spend time with patients to ensure they understand the doctor’s instructions.
 Their clinical responsibilities include explaining treatments to patients, drawing and preparing samples for testing, administering injections, removing sutures, checking vital signs, and in some practices, taking X-rays.
 Very importantly, as an MA, you will be responsible for placing your patients at ease.

 The ideal MA candidate is empathetic, a strong listener and oral communicator, calm under stress, detailed and organized.
 A certain level of manual dexterity is also important.

 Most MAs work full-time days although some work evenings, nights and weekends.
 The work environment is typically fast-paced, highly professional, compassionate and team oriented.